 Resist Surveillance.
 How to foil NSA sabotage: use a dead man's switch.
 The more we learn about the breadth and depth of the NSA and GCHQ's programmes of spying on the general public, the more alarming it all becomes.

 The most recent stories about the deliberate sabotage of security technology are the full stop at the end of a sentence that started on 8 August, when the founder of Lavabit (the privacy oriented email provider used by whistleblower Edward Snowden) abruptly shut down, with its founder, Ladar Levison, obliquely implying that he'd been ordered to secretly subvert his own system to compromise his users' privacy.
 Facebook privacy and kids: Don’t post photos of your kids online.
 Photo by Hemera/Thinkstock I vividly remember the Facebook post.

 It was my friend’s 5-year-old daughter “Kate,” (a pseudonym) standing outside of her house in a bright yellow bikini, the street address clearly visible behind her on the front door.
 A caption read “Leaving for our annual Labor Day weekend at the beach,” and beneath it were more than 50 likes and comments from friends—including many “friends” that Kate’s mom barely knew.
 The picture had been uploaded to a Facebook album, and there were 114 shots just of Kate: freshly cleaned and swaddled on the day of her birth … giving her Labradoodle a kiss … playing on a swing set.

+For those living in reality, it has been know that since the 90's under President Clinton, programs such as Echelon monitored nearly every phone call, fax, and email in the United States.
 Sites like Facebook have been known to record users web history even when they are logged out.
 Google has had to pay out millions for its privacy violations such as disabling privacy settings on Internet browsers to allow them to track you.
 Google Street View cars used to take pictures for Google Earth were caught stealing passwords and information from home computers it drove past.
 Good Internet security is not about "having something to hide. " Use Startpage!
 Most people are familiar with cookies, small pieces of data sent from a website and stored in a user's web browser while a user is browsing a website.